hung-nguyen-hoang/app_store/apps/csv_downloader_brick/README.md

 The current version of downloader support data download froM S3 and from SFTP.

+## Limits

+The limits of the CSV downloader are mostly determined by the limitations of the GoodData Ruby Workers.

+### File size

+The the biggest file size, which can be processed by the CSV downloader is around 2GB (the limit is applicable only if number_of_threads set to 1.
+With different settings the max file size is number times smaller), but I am strongly recommending to have the files of size around 100MB.
+The processing of small files is much faster.

 ## Deployment

 The deployment on Ruby Executor infrastructure can be done manually or by the Goodot tool.